The Pregnancy and Baby Payment is a cash payment for the parents, or carers, of a baby.

 - if you have a partner, their name and date of birth

-- your bank, credit union or building society account details - you can be paid the Pregnancy and Baby Payment in the same way you're paid for your other benefits if you do not have one of these accounts, but you cannot apply online – you need to apply by phone on 0800 182 2222 (freephone, 8am to 6pm, Monday to Friday)
+- your bank, credit union or building society account details - you can be paid the Pregnancy and Baby Payment in the same way you're paid for your other benefits if you do not have one of these accounts - if you want to request this call 0800 182 2222 (freephone, 8am to 6pm, Monday to Friday)

 - details of any children you have or care for